 His musical education at the Paris Conservatory has been marked by the pedagogical work of Roger Muraro and Isabelle Dubuis, Emmanuel Strosser and Cécile Hugonard-Roche.
-In later years he has worked with Michael Levinas, Jean-Claude Pennetier, Gabriel Tacchino and Corneliu Gheorghiu.
-He also had masterclasses with Benedetto Lupo and Philippe Bianconi.
+In parallel he has worked for a long time with Michael Levinas and Corneliu Gheorghiu, took lessons with Jean-Claude Pennetier, Gabriel Tacchino, Ewa Osinska and Dominique Merlet, and participated in masterclasses of Benedetto Lupo and Philippe Bianconi.

 During his first twelve years of piano in Romania he has participated in more than 15 national competitions and has often won the first prize, this part of education having been particulary important for his first piano teachers Sorin Baroti and Magda Stanescu.

 His musical encounters with french composers Roger Tessier and Michael Levinas have been fundamental.
 The IRCAM experiences in 2013 and 2014 next to Michael Levinas during the research work and the composition of a piece for acoustic piano and midi-keybord ordered by the same institution has allowed him to deepen his interest into the piano sound and the sound resonance.

 His large panel of musical and cultural interests has allowed him to share the stage with numerous musicians and artists like Andrei Kivu, le Quatuor Girard, Rea Veizi, Hugues Girard, Michèle Franceshi, Ema Andrea, Aurélien Pascal, Basha Slawinska, Pétré Ené...